×

 Neglecting the Impact of Information Asymmetry

 Information asymmetries occur when one player possesses more information than the other.
 In game theory problems, students might fail to account for the influence of information asymmetry.
-In order to conduct an accurate analysis and locate a state of equilibrium, it is essential to be aware of the implications of information asymmetry on strategic decision-making and to acknowledge the existence of the asymmetry itself.
+To conduct an accurate analysis and locate a state of equilibrium, it is essential to be aware of the implications of information asymmetry on strategic decision-making and to acknowledge the existence of the asymmetry itself.

 Overlooking Strategic Interactions and Complex Scenarios